valora-inc/wallet/docs/connecting-dapps.md

 WalletConnect v1 has been deprecated so we do not recommend building with this.
 Similar to above, this [example Dapp for WalletConnect v1](https://celo-walletconnect.vercel.app/) can be helpful to determine if a connection problem lies with Valora or your Dapp.

+If these troubleshooting steps don't help, please join our [`#dapp-dev` channel on Discord](https://discord.gg/gQvjYv5Fqh) to discuss your specific problem.